FarronF/limerick-council-meetings/meetings/2015/03/23-Full Meeting of Limerick City and County Council/Minutes of Special Meeting - Limerick City & County Council - 23rd February 2015.md

 a tremendous contribution to life in Limerick and would be very much missed

-by everyone who knew him.---
+by everyone who knew him.
+---
 2

 Members thanked the Mayor for calling the Special Meeting.
 They